Tuesday, February 11, 2014

-From The Pens Of Karl Marx And Friedrich Engels-Marx/Engels Internet Archive-The Communist League- An Introduction
+From The Pens Of Karl Marx And Friedrich Engels-Their Struggles To Build Communist Organizations-The Early Days

 Marx/Engels Internet Archive-The Communist League

 A congress of the League of the Just opened in London on June 2, 1847.
-Engels was in attendence as delegate for the League's Paris communities.
+Engels was in attendance as delegate for the League's Paris communities.
 (Marx couldn't attend for financial reasons.)